AdobeDocs/experience-manager-core-components.en/help/developing/archetype/build-analyzer-maven-plugin.md

 See the [Maven Plugin documentation](https://github.com/adobe/aemanalyser-maven-plugin/blob/main/aemanalyser-maven-plugin/README.md) for information on how to include it in an AEM maven project.

+>[!NOTE]
+>
+>It is recommended that you update your Maven project to reference the latest version of the plugin found in the Maven central repository, at this location: https://repo1.maven.org/maven2/com/adobe/aem/aemanalyser-maven-plugin/

 Below is a table describing the analyzers that are executed as part of this step. <!-- Note that some are executed in the local SDK, while others are only executed during the Cloud Manager pipeline deployment. -->

 | Module  | Function, Example and Troubleshooting  | Local SDK  | Cloud Manager  |